 Spices offer a perfect low-calorie (1) way to add exciting and interesting flavors to food, which helps us to avoid or curb the use of salt, sugars and saturated fat.
 This study called “the Health Benefits of Herbs and Spices: Past, Present, and Future,” also names spices as a “functional food”, which means they have benefits, not just meeting, but exceeding nutritional guidelines.
 (2) In other words, they’re really good for you!

-Try out my delicious aromatic cinnamon tea with a gentle kick, which will help you effortlessly add this powerful spice to your daily life.
+Enjoy my delicious and aromatic cinnamon tea recipe with a gentle kick, which will help you effortlessly add this powerful spice to your daily life.

 The second pumpkin pie spice for weight loss is ginger.
 Ginger is a well-known metabolism booster and is also very anti-inflammatory.
 Lower inflammation helps us feel that spring in our step and can even reduce joint pain, which makes it easier for us to stick to our workout goals.
 Inflammation is also connected to insulin resistance and, you guessed it, type 2 diabetes.

 Where can you add more ginger to your day?
 Here is a delicious crock pot chili recipe to spice up your dinner routine, and even more, it’s full of surprising benefits!